jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (1) Except as provided in this Act, every student of a registered school who fits into either or both of the following categories is required to attend the school whenever it is open:
   (a) a student who is required by section 20 to be enrolled at a registered school:
   (b) a student who is aged 4 or 5 and is enrolled at a registered school.
-(2) Every board and every sponsor of a partnership school kura hourua shall take all reasonable steps to ensure that students who are required by subsection (1) to attend the school whenever it is open do so.
+(2) Every board shall take all reasonable steps to ensure that students who are required by subsection (1) to attend the school whenever it is open do so.
 (3) For the purposes of this section, a student attends a school on any day if, on the day,— (a) it has been open for instruction for 4 hours or more; and (b) the student has been present for 4 hours or more when it was open for instruction.